RealUnify: Do Unified Models Truly Benefit from Unification? A Comprehensive Benchmark: RealUnify

 For the UEG tasks, we focus on a thorough evaluation of the image generation capabilities of current unified models.
 To emphasize the role of understanding in the image generation process, we design $6$ categories in which the model must first interpret the prompt before producing the output.

 \textbf{World Knowledge.} This task category targets image generation grounded in objective world knowledge.
 The goal is to examine whether unified models can accurately produce visual content that aligns with established facts.
-To ensure comprehensive coverage, the tasks span $7$ major domains of knowledge: \textit{Animals \& Plants}, \textit{Food}, \textit{Architecture}, \textit{Culture}, \textit{Sports}, \textit{Technology}, and \textit{Lifestyle}, enabling a broad assessment of models' ability to leverage world knowledge across diverse scenarios.
+To ensure comprehensive coverage, the tasks span $7$ major domains of knowledge: \textit{Animals \& Plants}, \textit{Food}, \textit{Architecture}, \textit{Culture}, \textit{Sports}, \textit{Technology}, and \textit{Lifestyle}, enabling a broad assessment of models' ability to leverage world knowledge.

 \textbf{Commonsense Reasoning.} Commonsense reasoning requires the model to generate images that reflect everyday phenomena observed in the real world.
 In this category, the model is given prompts describing widely recognized real-world situations, and it should produce corresponding images.
-The evaluation focuses on whether models demonstrate commonsense intelligence, such as understanding basic physical laws, human activities, and common objects in daily life.
+The evaluation focuses on whether models demonstrate commonsense intelligence, such as understanding basic physical laws, human activities, and common objects.

 \textbf{Mathematical Reasoning.} Mathematical reasoning and computation represent fundamental yet essential abilities for intelligent systems.
-In this category, models are required to perform the necessary calculations implied by the image-generation instructions in order to produce correct results.
-The tasks cover a range of operations, including \textit{Numerical Calculation (Single-Step \& Multi-Step)}, \textit{Probability Estimation}, \textit{Proportional Reasoning}, and \textit{Constraint-based Equation Solving}.
+In this category, models need to perform the necessary calculations implied by the image-generation instructions in order to produce correct results.
+The tasks cover $4$ subtasks, including \textit{Numerical Calculation (Single-Step \& Multi-Step)}, \textit{Probability Estimation}, \textit{Proportional Reasoning}, and \textit{Constraint-based Equation Solving}.

 \textbf{Logical Reasoning.} Logical reasoning is a cornerstone of intelligence, enabling models to trace dependencies, combine multiple conditions into consistent outcomes, and adapt their outputs to hypothetical changes.
-This category assesses whether models can reason over explicit or implicit conditions to ensure that generated outputs satisfy logical constraints.
+This category assesses whether models can reason over explicit or implicit conditions to ensure generated outputs satisfy logical constraints.

 \textbf{Scientific Reasoning.} Tasks in this category require reasoning grounded in specialized scientific principles across $4$ domains: \textit{Physics}, \textit{Chemistry}, \textit{Biology}, and \textit{Geography}.
 The goal is to assess whether models can correctly apply established scientific principles to reason about given scenarios and generate outputs consistent with real-world phenomena.